isomerpages/sportsg-corp/media-centre/media-release/_posts/2006-03-26-post-Three Consortiums Shortlisted for Singapore Sports Hub Project.md

 ---
 ### **Three Consortiums Short-listed for Singapore Sports Hub Project**

-Three consortiums vying for the multi million-dollar Singapore Sports Hub project have been short-listed.
+Three consortiums vying for the multi-million-dollar Singapore Sports Hub project have been short-listed.
 The three consortiums are Alpine Consortium (led by Alpine Mayreder Bau GmbH); Singapore Gold Consortium (led by Macquarie Bank); and Singapore Sports Hub Consortium (led by Dragages Singapore Pte Ltd).
 The three were short-listed from an initial list of four consortiums, which submitted their pre-qualification documents on 28 February 2006 (Refer to Annex A for the names of companies that participated in the pre-qualification).

 The pre-qualification stage establishes and pre-qualifies bidders who demonstrate the expertise to execute the project.
 Potential bidders were pre-qualified based on compliance, eligibility, financial strength and technical ability.